KinfemichaelTilahun/St.Mary_Hospital_Management/README.md

    python main.py
    ```

-> Make sure you have Python 3 installed on your system.
+> Make sure you have Python 3.13 and Open Sans font installed on your system.

 ## 📌 Notes

 - This project was created as a student project for demonstration purposes.
+- The UI is not fully responsive.
+It was designed and optimized for 1366×768 resolution and may not display properly on other screen sizes.
 - You can freely modify, extend, or use it as a base for other health-related software.

 ## 🧑‍💻 Author